-After the debacle of the 2004 season, in which a Mizzou team picked by some to win the North division for the first time had blown a series of leads and failed to make a bowl game, Gary Pinkel had needed a homerun in '05, and that was before Aaron O'Neal's death and the iffy press coverage that followed.
+After the debacle of the 2004 season, in which a Mizzou team picked by some to win the Big 12 North for the first time had blown a series of leads and failed to make a bowl game, Gary Pinkel had needed a home run in 2005.
+And that was before Aaron O'Neal's death and the disgusting press coverage that followed.

-Brad Smith's senior season produced a few good memories -- whipping Nebraska, making a dramatic comeback against ISU, putting up ridiculous yards against teams like Arkansas State and Troy.
+Brad Smith's senior season produced a few good memories -- whipping Nebraska again, making a dramatic comeback against Iowa State, putting up ridiculous yards against teams like Arkansas State and Troy.
 But more teams were able to employ the "Stopping Brad Smith" blueprint perfected by Kansas, and MU followed up a discouraging non-conference loss to New Mexico and a whoopin' by a wonderful Texas team with annoying trip-ups to KU (13-3) and Colorado (41-12).
 And though they had clinched a bowl at 6-4, they blew a lead and lost to K-State in the season finale (36-28).

 And Mizzou was heading back to Shreveport, with little to no fan interest.

 A 23-yard pass to Martin Rucker.
 A 10-yarder to Tommy Saunders.
 A gorgeous 31-yarder to Will Franklin.
-A 5-yard fade route TD to Chase Coffman.
-With 0:14 left in Q2, it was 28-14, Mizzou was getting the ball to start the second half, and we had ourselves a ballgame after all.
+A 5-yard fade route touchdown to Chase Coffman.
+With 14 seconds left in the second quarter, it was 28-14, Mizzou was getting the ball to start the second half, and we had ourselves a ballgame after all.

-As night began to fall over lovely Shreveport, Louisiana, Mizzou forced a punt and took over at their 15 with 5:00 left in Q3.
-This is where things started happening quickly.
-A 30-yard pass to Coffman and a 32-yard run by #16 quickly made things 28-21.
-Then Derrick Ming intercepted Mitchell.
-Another 2-minute TD drive ended with a 4-yard TD run by Bad Brad on 4th down.
+As night began to fall over lovely Shreveport, Mizzou forced a punt and took over at its 15 with five minutes left in the third.
+And this is where things started happening quickly.
+A 30-yard pass to Coffman and a 32-yard run by Smith.
+28-21.
+A Derrick Ming interception.
+Another two-minute scoring drive that ended with a short scoring run by Bad Brad on fourth down.
 Tie game.
-Three-and-out by South Carolina.
-A 50-yard FG by Adam "boom or bust" Crossett.
-Suddenly, despite a long bout with offensive ineptitude and numerous crippling setbacks, Mizzou was up 31-28 with 10 minutes left.
+A three-and-out by South Carolina.
+A 50-yard FG by Crossett, the most boom-and-bust kicker in recent memory.

 What seemed like the stage for a coronation a couple hours earlier had turned into Gary Pinkel's finest hour.
-Missouri had not only pulled themselves off the mat, but they had registered a knockout blow of their own.
-And Pinkel had outdueled The Ol' Ball Coach.
+Missouri had not only pulled itself off the mat, but the Tigers had registered a knockout blow of their own.
+And Pinkel had outdueled The Ole Ball Coach.